Can You Use Your Feet In Beach Volleyball?

 When Do Players Use Their Feet in Beach Volleyball?

-A player will typically attempt to use their foot to hit the volleyball if they think it is their best chance at keeping the ball in air and in play, hitting near another teammate or back over the net.
+Players typically use their feet in beach volleyball as a last resort.
+A player will attempt to use their foot to hit the volleyball only if they think it is their best chance at keeping the ball in air and in play, hitting near another teammate or back over the net.
 We usually see foot hits after a spike from the opposing team.
-This is when using a foot hit tends to work the best, as a dig, to counterplay a spike.
+The use of a foot in this manner is recorded as a dig and is often the best response to an attempted spike.

 Can you use your foot in beach volleyball?